roskakori/pimdb/README.md

 ### Downloading datasets

-To download the current IMDb datsets to the current folder, run:
+To download the current IMDb datasets to the current folder, run:

 ```bash
 pimdb download all